lenskit/lenskit-hello/README.md

 The main code is in `org.grouplens.lenskit.hello.HelloLenskit`.
 There are comments so you can follow along and see what each stage of the process does.

-If you are building a web application, you will need to adapt this project; the project type will need to be changed to a `war`, and you won't want to use the `HelloLenskit` main class.
+If you are building a web application, you will need to adapt this project.
 But the basic things done in that class will need to be done in your application somewhere.

 The [LensKit home page][LensKit] has further documentation for LensKit, as well as links to our bug tracker and wiki.
 Also be sure to subscribe to our [mailing list][]